w3f/polkadot-wiki/docs/learn/learn-accounts.md

 Usually, browser extensions and mobile devices have options to import accounts generated on cold devices.
 Note that the private keys of those accounts will remain on the cold device, meaning that you will always need the device to sign for any transaction.
-Exceptions do exist, where you can generate hot [proxy accounts](./learn-proxies.md) and sign on behalf of a cold account without the need if using the cold device.
-This is practical especially for routine transactions.
+Exceptions exist where you can generate hot [proxy accounts](./learn-proxies.md) and sign on behalf of a cold account without using the cold device.
+This is practical, especially for routine transactions.

 ## Account Balance Types